A Brief History of the Marque

 Attractive trials machines powered by Franco Morini and Tau engines.

-Alessio Bartolini of Florence (originally from the Tyrol) was an accomplished photographer who developed a passion for observed trials, to which he was introduced by Carlo Camarlinghi.
+Alessio Bartolini of Florence (originally from the Tyrol) was an accomplished photographer who became a keen competitor in observed trials, to which he was introduced by Carlo Camarlinghi.
 Together they developed a prototype trials machine which in 1976 they named the Titania, believed to be the first Italian-built trials bike.
 This took the interest of Ancillotti, who employed them to build the first Ancillotti trials machines closely modelled on the Titania.
-Ancillotti developed a team of riders, another Italian first, and campaigned in the Piedmont region, resulting in a win in the 1977 IWF 125 class.
+Ancillotti assembled a team of riders, another Italian first, and campaigned in the Piedmont region, resulting in a win in the 1977 IWF 125 class.
 That year Ancillotti began production and around one hundred 125cc machines were produced along with a number of 50cc bikes (which may actually have been rebadged Moto Gori).

-The Ancillotti machines were not competitive against Fantic and the company lacked the resources to develop the bikes further, so Bartolini left and moved back to Florence, settling in Viareggio.
+The Ancillotti motorcycles were not competitive against Fantic and the company lacked the resources to develop their products further, so Bartolini left and moved back to Florence, settling in Viareggio.

 Using a Franco Morini engine, he redesigned the motorcycle with many new components including the frame and engine, and in 1978 a small production facility was established in the village of Montramito, about 10 minutes drive from Viareggio.
 The first 125cc machines were sold at the end of that year, and were well-received by both the riders and the press.